DBordeleau/COMP3005-FinalProject-DillonBordeleau/README.md

 Follow the link in your terminal to open the web app (usually localhost:3000 by default).

 # Supported Operations
+The operations available to the user are defined by their user type.
+My app uses 3 distinct tables for members, trainers and admin_staff and JWT tokens to store their ID for the current session.
+This ID is used to authorize all operations.
+If a member tries to access the trainer/admin dashboard or API routes, they will receive an error when their ID cannot be matched in the trainer/admin table and be redirected to the trainer/admin login.
+Same goes for the other user types trying to access any operations for the other users.

 Below is a list of supported functionality from the project specs and the components & endpoints involved with each:

 ## Member Functions